 Towards the second half, the album moves more and more into bombastically heavy territory.
 Culminating into some sort of epic saga called the Bloodred Shores Of Enoshima of some 11+ minutes.
 Pretty good Folk Metal in my book, up there with Eluveitie, only with Eastern-based instruments.
 And they did it again: A pretty stiff solo appearing somewhere towards the middle of the piece.
 Not the best track in my book, kind of operatically overdone, but noteworthy in any case.

 You’ll need to search far to find fault with Metsutan: Songs of the Void.
-Like everything Japanese, things are of pretty high quality (and Finland is not even in Japan…), from the musicianship to song structures, to mixing and mastering.
-Basically Whispered display a faster, somewhat thrashy Power Metal influenced version of the Scandinavian Melodic Death Metal scene as we know it.
-The album surpasses their last offering Shogunate Macabre, no doubt about it.
+Like everything Japanese, things are of pretty high quality (and Finland is not even in Japan…).
+From the musicianship to song structures, to mixing and mastering.
+Basically Whispered display a faster, somewhat thrashy Melodic Death Metal style, influenced by some stuff Power Metal usually delivers.
+And the album surpasses their last offering Shogunate Macabre, no doubt about it.